blanklob/borre/README.md

 ## Contributing

-Everyone is welcome to make this game batter feel free to submit your PR 😀
+Everyone is welcome to make this game batter feel free to submit your PR 😀.

+## Roadmap
+1 - Lunch fully functionnal MVG (Minimum valuable game).